 - Design appropriate parenting plans after receiving information on the latest child development studies.

-- Interview children and communicate with parents who have varying levels of conflict.
+- Communicate with parents who have varying levels of conflict.

 - Handle self-represented litigants efficiently.